jacobrose/grace_hopper/README.md

 # COBOL Code for use in Projects Honoring Grace Hopper. #

-I learned COBOL over a weekend in honor of Rear Admiral Grace Hopper, computer pioneer and inventor of the compiler.
-The name of the program, ACTUAL-BUG-INSTANCES, refers to the joke she made at Harvard, when a moth caught in a relay caused a computer failure and she taped it into her log book with the note.
-She taped the unfortunate insect into the logbook with the note, "First actual case of bug being found."
+In honor of Rear Admiral Grace Hopper, computer pioneer and inventor of the compiler, I learned enough COBOL over a weekend to write a simple program that does some rudimentary statistics.

+The name of the program, ACTUAL-BUG-INSTANCES, refers to the famous joke she made at Harvard, when a moth caught in a relay caused a computer failure and she taped the unfortunate insect into her logbook with the note, "First actual case of bug being found."

 You can see a picture of the log entry (and the moth!) here: http://www.computerhistory.org/tdih/September/9/